 *Chipboard.
 Chipboard is thin cardboard, about the thickness of a cereal box.
 It’s great for making small boxes, gift tags (like these!), and adding dimension or rigidity to other projects.
 This is a good material to have on hand in your stash.

 MATERIALS & TOOLS FOR INTERMEDIATE/ADVANCED USERS

 Designer Edition.
 If you’ve been using your Silhouette for a while and are comfortable with Silhouette Studio, you may be ready to upgrade to the Designer Edition of the software!
 Don’t worry, it’s not a whole different program…upgrading to Designer Edition just “unlocks” some great features within the Silhouette Studio program you’re already familiar with.
 My favorite things are the ruler, being able to erase and cut through single lines rather than entire shapes, and the ability to open SVG files.
+(In case you’re wondering, the Business Edition is another step up from Designer Edition, and it unlocks the ability to save as SVG files, along with several other handy features for folks that use their machine more frequently.)
 Check out all the levels of software upgrades here.

 Deep Cut Blade.
 Ready to experiment with thicker materials, like felt, craft foam, and more?
 Time to try out the deep cut blade.
 It can cut up to 2mm thick.
 (Note – this blade is only compatible with the CAMEO 3, Curio, and Portrait 2.)

 *Etching.
 Vinyl makes a great stencil for glass etching.
 I’ve made all kinds of personalized etched glass gifts like casserole dishes, wine glasses, and even a whiskey decanter set!
 Grab the Glass Etching Starter Kit to get started!